arskom/spyne/doc/source/manual/03_types.rst

 1. Those that begin with an underscore (``_``)
 2. Those that are not subclasses of the ``ModelBase``.

-If you want to use python keywords as field names, or need leading underscores in field names, or you just want your Spyne definition and other code to be separate, you can do away with the metaclass magic and do this: ::
+If you want to use Python keywords as field names, or need leading underscores in field names, or you just want your Spyne definition and other code to be separate, you can do away with the metaclass magic and do this: ::